Using the Cine-Simulator for special effects

 Here's why I called this meeting

-Fifty years ago, I designed and built the programmable zoom controller used to shoot the opening scene of The Godfather.
-At the time, it seemed like an impossible task, but somehow things worked out.
+Fifty years ago, I designed and built the programmable zoom controller that was used to shoot the opening scene of The Godfather.
+At the time, building it seemed like an impossible task, but somehow I found the answers.
+It gave the guys who shot the Godfather a new tool that made the opening scene possible.

 Now, fifty years later, it turns out that this was the only programmable zoom controller ever built.
 In spite of all of the technological advances since then, that's it.
 So I guess that this makes me the world's foremost authority.
 By default.